digidem/mapeo-server/README.md

 ### Sync

+#### `GET /sync/listen`

+Begin the sync server for listening for connections.
+Returns 200 OK once server is up and running.

-#### `GET /sync/announce?name=name`
+#### `GET /sync/join`

-Announce (or reannounce) the current server as a valid sync target.
+Join the network and become discoverable by other peers.

 Optionally, a name for this peer can be provided, to appear in others `/sync/targets` list.

-Returns 200 OK once broadcasting has begun.
+#### `GET /sync/leave`

+Leave the network and no longer be discoverable.

-#### `GET /sync/unannounce`
+#### `GET /sync/destroy`

-Stop announcing (advertising) the current server as a sync target.

-Returns 200 OK once broadcasting has terminated.
+Destroy the current sync server and close all open connections.
+Returns 200 OK once connections have terminated.

-#### `GET /sync/targets`
+#### `GET /sync/peers`

-Returns list of available sync targets.
+Returns list of available sync peers every set interval.
 Right now, only lists other services broadcasting on the local network through mdns using the 'mapeo-sync' key.

 Each sync target is an object with `ip`, `port`, and `host`.

+Options

+  * `interval`: Default 3000ms.
+Will send an updated list of the peers at the given interval.

 #### `GET /sync/start`